Get

 In addition to the different coat lengths, Exotic Shorthairs are a bit feistier and more social, whereas Persians enjoy quiet, relaxing environments.
 Understanding the differences between the breeds can help you determine whether an Exotic Shorthair or Persian is right for your home.

-To learn more about these two similar breeds, keep reading.
+To learn more about the Exotic Shorthair and Persian, keep reading.
 This article thoroughly explains the differences between the breeds so that you can determine which cat is best suited for your home and family.

 divider cat faces 2 oct 2024